solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 #### RPC changes

+Fetched transaction responses will likely require a new version field to indicate to clients which transaction structure to use for deserialization.
+Clients using pre-existing RPC methods will receive error responses when attempting to fetch a versioned transaction which will indicate that they must upgrade.

 The RPC API should also support an option for returning fully decompressed transactions to abstract away the indexing details from downstream clients.